bjayanta/typescript/readme.md

 # ENUM Type

 - Overview
-- An example
-  - With generic type
-  - With extend
-- Use in Interface
+- How to create enum?
+- How to use enum type?

 Thanks.